-Strangely Microsoft Edge just doesn't seem to work effectively on my Win 10 PC.
+Strangely Microsoft Edge just didn't seem to work effectively on my last Win 10 PC.
 It works on the new one, but too late

-In early 2018 netmarketshare.com reckoned that on desktops and laptops (where you have a real choice) Chrome was way up
+In October 2019 netmarketshare.com reckoned that on desktops and laptops (where you have a real choice) Chrome was way up

 I like the way Chrome and Firefox make it so easy to build up your own menus of favourite sites.
 Here's Chrome's top strip,

 with plenty of tabs open and an extensive DIY bookmarks menu strip.

 How can I improve my search results?

 Use double quotes.
 Copper wire bars in Google gets